End of Life Care in Oxford – Supporting Jim

-Jim was diagnosed with an autoimmune skin disease, which was sadly terminal.
+When the Oxford team first met Jim he had recently been diagnosed with an autoimmune skin disease, which was sadly terminal.
 He had also previously been diagnosed with dementia.
 Because of his skin disease, he was confined to a bed and had very little physical capacity.

 At the time of his diagnosis, Jim was given four to five days to live.
 However, following another assessment medics confirmed his condition as stable.

-When Jim’s wife, Ann, contacted us she could not manage Jim’s skin disease on her own, and had previously employed a live-in carer, to allow her to spend precious time with him.
-The arrangement she had wasn’t working, and she was now looking for a care alternative.
+When Jim’s wife, Ann, contacted us she was struggling to manage Jim’s skin disease on her own.
+Although she had previously employed a live-in carer, this arrangement wasn’t working for them, and she was looking for a care alternative.

-Ann loved that BelleVie focused on the whole person and not just their physical needs.
-She liked that Jim was accepted as a unique individual, rather than a “tick box” exercise.
-She knew that this approach would mean a better quality of life for her husband.
+Ann loved that BelleVie focuses on the whole person and not just their physical needs.
+She liked that Jim was accepted as a unique individual, rather than a “tick box” exercise, and she knew that this approach would mean a better quality of life for her husband.

-Following an initial conversation with one of our Trusted Assessors, where we learnt more about Jim’s interests and wishes, Ann decided BelleVie was the right option for her and for Jim.
+Following an initial conversation with one of our Trusted Assessors, where we found out more about Jim’s interests and wishes, Ann decided BelleVie was the right option for both her and Jim.

 Although we were caring for Jim, Ann also really appreciated the support from our Wellbeing Support Workers, and felt she could turn to them for advice or comfort whenever she needed.